 Fennel is grown for its aromatic seeds and its fragrant young leaves.
-This perennial plant in the carrot family produces yellow leaves and characteristic green, feathery leaves.
-The bulbs, seeds, and leaves of this flavorful herb are now components of many major cuisines from around the world.
-Grow fennel in a greenhouse easily and enjoy the numerous benefits for you.
+This perennial plant of the carrot family produces yellow leaves and characteristic green feathery leaves.
+The bulbs, seeds, and leaves of this flavorful herb are components of many major cuisines from around the world.
+Grow fennel in a greenhouse easily and enjoy the numerous benefits.

 Would you like to eat the bulb, the leaves or the seeds?
 Check out these varieties to pick the right one for your greenhouse.